-The unsung hero of the Royal Rumble event is the golden spinning tumbler that holds the numbers drawn at random to determine the order of entry into the Royal Rumble match.
-The luck of the draw is so important because the higher the number, the higher a wrestlers chances are of victory.
+The unsung hero of the Royal Rumble event is the golden spinning tumbler that holds the numbers drawn randomly to determine the order of entry into the Royal Rumble match.
+The luck of the draw is so important because the higher the number, the higher a wrestler’s chances are of victory.
 Back in the day, the actual drawing of the numbers was focused on a lot more because it gave fans a clue as to what spot the wrestlers drew without revealing the actual point of entry.

-Jake Roberts and his pet python, Damien, were strangely optimistic about the number they pulled while the Honkytonk Man threw his number down in disgust and then there was Bad News Brown who got some good news for a change.
+Jake Roberts and his pet python, Damien, were strangely optimistic about the number they pulled while the Honkytonk Man threw his number down in disgust, and then there was Bad News Brown, who got some good news for a change.

 Shawn Michaels and Marty Jannetty, The Rockers, drew their numbers and wished each other good luck just as a well-oiled tag team would do while Ax and Smash of Demolition truly had no idea how long their night was going to be.

 Demolition, the tag team champions at the time, were the first two entrants in the rumble.
-Ax drew #1 and Smash drew #2 and duked it out until Andre the Giant came in as the third entrant.
-By some stroke of “luck” Ted DiBiase was the thirtieth and final entrant.
+Ax drew #1, and Smash drew #2 and duked it out until Andre the Giant came in as the third entrant.
+By some stroke of “luck,” Ted DiBiase was the thirtieth and final entrant.
 It didn’t do him any good as he was eliminated six minutes later by the eventual winner, Big John Studd.

 The Nature Boy was convinced his original number was stolen and believed the perpetrator was Latino Heat.
 Well, he was right.
-Teddy Long was the voice of reason and Guerrero gave back the stolen number.
+Teddy Long was the voice of reason, and Guerrero gave back the stolen number.
 It was a smart move on Guerrero’s part to attempt the switch considering he drew #1 and Flair drew #30.
 In the end, it didn’t do either of them any good since Batista won the rumble.

 You can see various superstars drawing their numbers for the 89 Rumble at the 20:43 mark of the video below.